Synaco/prolug-linux-admin/unit6/u6_worksheet.md

 3. Prepare a report for them comparing it to the firewall you did in the first discussion.

+**Firewalld**
+It's a host-based firewall that filter's traffic originating from the server or destined for the server.
+It can filter traffic by IP Address, Port, Services, and interfaces but can't filter based on the specific layer 7 application data.

+**WAF (Web Application Firewall)**
+Firewall that filters based on the data at the application layer.
+This would give us futher control to what we allow access to our hosted web applications.
+Typically we install this either on our web application servers or in front of them.
+We would want to implement one of these to better secure our web based applications that are being hosted.

 ## Definitions

 ---